wpgp/jollofR/README.md

 -   **total**: an integer valued variable which contains the values to be disggregated.
 It is the total number of individuals per given administrative unit.
 Check to ensure that *total* has values across all the administrative unit of interest.
 You may wish to first predict all missing total values (mandatory).

 -   **age_1, ....., age_n**: n age groups of interest containing observed population counts per age group per administrtaive unit.
-Note that *age_1, ....., age_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollof** predicts any missing age proportion, and the these are used to disaggregate the *total* population count. - *mandatory*
+Note that *age_1, ....., age_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollofR** predicts any missing age proportion, and the these are used to disaggregate the *total* population count. - *mandatory*

 -   **fage_1, ....., fage_n**: n age groups of interest containing observed population counts per age group of females per administrtaive unit.
-Note that *fage_1, ....., fage_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollof** predicts any missing age proportion, and the these are used to disaggregate the *total* population count.- *mandatory*
+Note that *fage_1, ....., fage_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollofR** predicts any missing age proportion, and the these are used to disaggregate the *total* population count.- *mandatory*

 -   **mage_1, ....., mage_n**: n age groups of interest containing observed population counts per age group of males per administrtaive unit.
-Note that *mage_1, ....., mage_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollof** predicts any missing age proportion, and the these are used to disaggregate the total population count.
+Note that *mage_1, ....., mage_n* can come from a sample survey, opportunistically generated data or from incomplete census data. **jollofR** predicts any missing age proportion, and the these are used to disaggregate the total population count.

 # 4. Key functions and usage